 Collaboration among distributed design teams, across timezones and member roles, is not easy.
 This project is part of the larger COnCEPT (EU-FP7) project.
 At Industrial Design we realised a working demonstrator as shown in the shot below:

 The web application connects to shared folders of a design team and visualizes activity of team members based on file activity.
 The working prototype is currently being tested.

 This research project looks at how human values impact the perception, usage and long-term adoption of designs with a focus on a possible divide between the designer’s and user’s cultural backgrounds.
 Part of this research is a larger empirical investigation into the general perception and importance of 63 human values.
 These results are analyzed, clustered and compared with theoretical value frameworks.

 Above and below two shots of the custom 3D visualisation are shown that we use to better understand relationships between values, empirical results, and theory.

-A first version of the HuValue tool can be found at http://huvaluetool.com.
+A first version of the HuValue tool could be found at huvaluetool[.]com; the website was, however, discontinued.

 PULP is a software for authoring interactive screen-based experiences on the web or on mobile platforms.
 Unlike other, similar tools (and there are quite some), PULP is based on a new language.
 This language allows to express concepts of interaction directly in relation to visual elements that are interacted with and upon.
 The software package was–at the time–available for Mac, Windows and Linux. [more]